digital-idoru/DiscreteLogTools/README.md

 prime numbers must be used that resist these attacks.

-The Pohlig-Hellman algorithm implemented here is very fast against primes that are vunuralbe to such an attack, i.e. primes P such that P-1 has smooth factors.
+The Pohlig-Hellman algorithm implemented here is very fast against primes that are vulnerable to such an attack, i.e. primes P such that P-1 has smooth factors.